EyeAyee/ALGO-trading/README.md

 ===============================

-If these libraries are not installed, run the first cell
+If these libraries are not installed, run the first cell For more information on backtesting library visit: https://pypi.org/project/Backtesting/
 ===============================

 Optimization functions will take a while, tested on Colab resulted in 3 minute mait times minimum